 Armor: An isolated, static ability that means, "This unit can only be hit on a roll of 5 or more."
 Armor works against dice of damage and attack dice.
-It redefines what die roll result is required to hit a unit.
+It redefines what die roll is required to hit a unit.
 It doesn't modify the die roll like Accuracy.
 A unit with Accuracy 1 attacking a unit with Armor hits with 4's, 5's, and 6's.
-Effects that say "Armor 1" mean simply "Armor".